M-J-Bauer/OLED-or-LCD-128x64-graphics-library/README.md

-Functions to draw lines (other than horizontal or vertical) or other shapes, e.g. polygons, circles, ellipses, etc, are *not* included in this library, but C-code algorithms for such shapes can be found easily on the web if needed for your application.
+Functions to draw lines (other than horizontal or vertical) or other shapes, e.g. polygons, circles, ellipses, etc, are *not* included in this library, but C-code algorithms for such shapes can be found on the web if needed for your application.

 A synopsis of MJB's LCD/OLED graphics functions may be found in file: "LCD_Graphics_Lib.h".